jamescherti/compile-angel.el/README.md

 (setq compile-angel-predicate-function
       (lambda (file)
         (and (not (file-in-directory-p file doom-user-dir))
-             (not (file-in-directory-p file (expand-file-name "~/.emacs.d/lisp")))
+             (not (file-in-directory-p file (expand-file-name "lisp" doom-emacs-dir)))
-             (not (file-in-directory-p file (expand-file-name "~/.emacs.d/modules")))))) (compile-angel-on-load-mode)
+             (not (file-in-directory-p file (expand-file-name doom-modules-dir)))))) (compile-angel-on-load-mode)
 (add-hook 'emacs-lisp-mode-hook #'compile-angel-on-save-local-mode)
 ```

-(This ensures that the Doom Emacs Lisp files in `~/.emacs.d/lisp` and `~/.emacs.d/modules` are ignored.
-If your Doom Emacs is installed elsewhere, adjust those paths accordingly.
+(This ensures that the Doom Emacs Lisp files and modules are not compiled by compile-angel.
 This is important because `.el` files in these directories should never be compiled, or Doom may fail to load some of them correctly.)

 ## Frequently Asked Questions